PabloBotin/IndependentStudy/mkdocs/docs/sections/solutions.md

 This formulation assumes that the **actuator force is distributed uniformly over the rotor region**, and the grid spacing \( \Delta x \) is used to convert the area-based \( C_T \) into a per-volume term.
 Dividing by \( \rho \) then yields the specific force per unit mass, consistent with how forces are applied in the discretized velocity equation.

 This formulation results in a distinctive pressure profile along the centerline of the domain, which can be visualized in the figure below.
 The actuator disk imposes a resistive force that causes a sharp **pressure jump across the rotor**, with a build-up upstream and a drop downstream.
-The pressure then gradually returns to the far-field inlet level, which is set to zero.
+The pressure then gradually returns to the far-field inlet level, which is set to zero throughpout the unaffected region of the flow.
 This distribution is characteristic of actuator disk theory and reflects the exchange of momentum between the flow and the turbine.

 ![Axial induction pressure profile](../images/AxialInduction.png)
 <p style="text-align: center; font-size: 0.9em; color: #666;">